 The LWDB will continue to update these activities as additional guidance is received and the implementation of WIOA continues and evolves.

-3. ETPL System - Describe the regional Eligible Training Provider System, including the elements listed below.
+- 3. ETPL System Describe the regional Eligible Training Provider System, including the elements listed below. - a.
+Provide a description of the public notification to prospective providers.